Finance News

 .

-PirlalogoNYC-based PIRA Energy Group believes that the China GDP slowdown is underway.
-On the week, U.S. commercial stocks drew.
+piraNYC-based PIRA Energy Group reports that Brent crude prices came off their early September highs.
+On the week, the U.S. had strong product demand trend but a large crude stock build.
+In Japan, crude stocks built.
 Specifically, PIRA’s analysis of the oil market fundamentals has revealed the following:

 The information above is part of PIRA Energy Group's weekly Energy Market Recap, which alerts readers to PIRA’s current analysis of energy markets around the world as well as the key economic and political factors driving those markets.